Latin American Art | Nicaraguan artist Ivette Cabrera

 3. Tourism and Economic Development: Latin American art is an essential part of the region's tourism industry.
 Visitors come to see the works of famous artists and explore the cultural heritage of the region.
 This generates revenue and creates job opportunities, contributing to economic development

 Ivette Cabrera is a Latin American artist that migrated from Nicaragua at the age of three.
-Her family history spans to the Island of Ometepe and her roots are from indigenous/black inhabitants of the island.
-Her family migrated to Miami in 1985 follwoing the aftermath of the Sandinista Revolution and teh Iran-Contra War.
+Her family history spans to the Island of Ometepe and her roots are from Indigenous and Black inhabitants of the island.
+Her family migrated to Miami in 1985 follwoing the aftermath of the Sandinista Revolution and the Iran-Contra War.
 She grew up in Miami, where she became part of the thriving Wynwood Arts District.
 She studied Interior Architecture and Design and became one of the first trainees of the Revit BIM software program, studying in Boston, MA under one of the software developers.
 While in Miami, her artwork included paintings, drawings and murals.
 Exhibiting her artwork at various museums, she always maintained a sense of her purpose and voice in all she created.
 Most of her work related to revolutionary themes, and much of her artwork included the colors of the revolutionary flags of Nicaragua.
 The importance of Latin American Art in Miami was often invisible, she made a effort to create art that expressed the beauty and history of the culture.

 In 2008, she opened a small 1,000 sq ft gallery in derelict arts district of Wynwood, Miami.
 At the time, the area hosted 2nd Saturday art walks and artists would open their spaces to collectors and art enthusiasts.
 Although the area had poorly lit streets, the warehouses were large open spaces that hosted interactive art exhibitions.
 It became the epicenter for a multinational large scale art project called Primary Flight that curated the Walls of Wynwood that bought over 100 different artists to paint the walls of the area.
 More artists were brought year after year, making Wynwood a tourist attraction over time.
 Unable to maintain rent, she eventually moved out of the space and traveled to Nicaragua to build a home for her mother.